googleapis/repo-automation-bots/packages/owl-bot/README.md

 Non-Googlers can open an issue on this repository.

 There are a few [exceptional cases](https://github.com/googleapis/synthtool/issues/1121) where the Owl Bot post processor is misbehaving and must be silenced.
-In such cases, add the label `owl-bot:ignore` and Owl Bot will stop touching the pull request.
+In such cases, add the label `owlbot:ignore` and Owl Bot will stop touching the pull request.

 ## For Yoshi Team Members